gtaharaedmonds/ocean-surface-gpu/README.md

 To control demo scenes just use WASD for movement and the mouse.

+This project was really just about creating realistic displacement, not realistic shading, as my knowledge of creating shaders is pretty limited.
+Hopefully I can improve the visuals at some point.

 While I wrote the code, a lot of the math in this project is way above my level, especially the FFT algorithm, so a lot was heavily based on online papers/tutorials.